"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 Taken together, these articles demonstrate that the design and usability of virtual tools directly affect the collaborative dynamics in Social VR.
 Intuitive and accessible tools can support effective teamwork by facilitating smoother interactions, idea exchange, and action coordination in coupled tasks.
-In contrast, complex, restrictive, or poorly designed tools introduce friction to their work and user experiences in VR.
-Applications that allow multiple users to jointly control, annotate, or manipulate virtual objects foster more balanced participation and fluid idea exchange.
-Conversely, Social VR applications with limited multi-user access or rigid fixed interaction patterns can reinforce bottlenecks or discourage contribution.
+Applications that enable multiple users to jointly control, annotate, or manipulate virtual objects promote more balanced participation and facilitate fluid exchange of ideas.

-\paragraph{Enhancing Immersion through Spatial Audio and Movement.} The last sub-theme examines how audio and movement technologies in Social VR contribute to a deeper sense of immersion and facilitate user coordination.
-Affordances such as spatial audio and group locomotion help users feel oriented, responsive, and connected within the shared virtual environment, supporting both awareness and collaboration \cite{weissker2019multi,immohr2024evaluating,rios2018users}.
+\paragraph{Supporting Presence through Spatial Audio and Movement.} The last sub-theme examines how audio and movement features in Social VR contribute to a deeper sense of presence and facilitate user coordination.
+Affordances such as spatial audio and group locomotion help users feel oriented, responsive, and connected within the shared virtual environment, supporting both awareness and collaboration \cite{weissker2019multi,immohr2024evaluating,immohr2024subjective,rios2018users}.